 \section{Introduction}

-In this paper, we consider graph-based pattern recognition problem: given a pattern (image, shape, handwritten character, document etc.) represented as a graph, the goal is to predict the class that best describes the visual and semantic content of the pattern, which essentially turns into a \emph{graph classification or recognition} problem.
-Although, here we focus on general graph categorization, while mentioning specific example, we mostly consider different cases from computer vision domain.
-This is mainly because of our domain specific interests and applications we are focused on, but our discussions and proposed solution are generalized enough and are applicable to other domains.
-In any case, most of the early pattern classification methods were designed upon numerical feature vectors resulted from some statistical analysis of pattern~\cite{Csurka2004,Ling2007a}.
-Extensions of this model that integrate some kind of structural information most certainly surpass other methods~\cite{Lazebnik2006}.
-It is indeed true that different parts of certain pattern do not appear independently and structural relationships among these parts are crucial in order to achieve effective description and classification~\cite{Harchaoui2007}.
+In this paper, we consider the problem of graph-based classification: given a pattern (image, shape, handwritten character, document etc.) modeled with a graph, the goal is to predict the class that best describes the visual and the semantic content of that pattern, which essentially turns into a \emph{graph classification/recognition} problem.
+Most of the early pattern classification methods were designed using numerical feature vectors resulting from statistical analysis~\cite{Csurka2004,Ling2007a}.
+Other more successful extensions of these methods also integrate structural information~(see for instance~\cite{Lazebnik2006}).
+These extensions were built upon the assumption that parts, in patterns, do not appear independently and structural relationships among these parts are crucial in order to achieve effective description and classification~\cite{Harchaoui2007}.

-Among existing pattern description and classification solutions, the ones based on graphs are particularly successful~\cite{Conte2004,Duchenne2011,Foggia2014}.
-In these models, usually patterns are represented as graphs where nodes correspond to local features and edges describe their spatial and geometric relationships.
-Then a form of graph matching technique is followed to reach the final goal.
-This framework has been successfully applied to many computer vision and pattern recognition problems such as feature matching~\cite{Cho2010}, shape analysis~\cite{Sharma2011}, object categorization~\cite{Duchenne2011}, face alignment~\cite{Zhou2013}, action recognition~\cite{Wu2014} etc. This success is mainly due to the ability to encode relationships between different inter/intra class object entities and efficient design of graph-based algorithms.
+Among existing pattern description and classification solutions, those based on graphs are particularly successful~\cite{Conte2004,Duchenne2011,Foggia2014}.
+In these methods, patterns are first modeled with graphs (where nodes correspond to local primitives and edges describe their spatial and geometric relationships), then graph matching techniques are used for recognition.
+This framework has been successfully applied to many pattern recognition problems~\cite{Cho2010,Sharma2011,Duchenne2011,Zhou2013,Wu2014}.
+This success is mainly due to the ability to encode interactions between different inter/intra class object entities and the relatively efficient design of some graph-based matching algorithms.